jeromezero/proxy/drafts/proxy.md

 I find a machine for sale.
 A West German machine.
 Distributed in the United States under the name AMC, the machine was manufactured in 1958 by a company called Alpina.
 It is a marvel of engineering, as far as the typewriter blogs would have it.

 I am particularly interested in a photograph from the early sixties that may or may not have been an official Alpina promotional shot.
 The image features a contortionist in a gold sequined bikini.
 She is resting her elbows on a thick shag or sheepskin rug, her fingers on the keys of the typewriter in front of her.
-The model of typewriter in the photograph is essentially the same as the typewriter I have ordered, though it is a later model with a different color scheme.
-It was also released under the official German name of Alpina, and has the appropriate chrome branding hardware (which is a more aesthetically pleasing design than that of the AMC version).
 The contortionists body is twisted up behind her, her back arched--nearly folded in half--so her feet point in the same direction of her hands.
 Her body appears to be almost rolled into a little ball, with her back on the inside.

 If I were behind her, on my knees, I could lean in and bite her vagina.
 Her little mound--though it is covered by the taught, shimmering fabric--is exposed.
 The arc of her stretching body lifts it toward heaven.